orionrobots/orionrobots.github.io/_drafts/about_microcontrollers.md

 The Arduino is designed primarily for running programs - and you'll use the PC to get a program - a set of written down instructions, into it.

-Please download and install the Arduino software from
+Please download and install the [Arduino software](http://www.arduino.cc/en/Main/Software).
-<a href="http://arduino.cc/en/Main/Software">http://arduino.cc/en/Main/Software</a>.
-If you are running Windows 8
-you'll need to watch this: <a href="http://www.youtube.com/watch?v=CdE72XUYC7k">Installing the Arduino UNO under Windows 8</a>.

 Start the Arduino software, and you'll see something like this:
 {{ guide_image("step_10_1.png") }}